thgotze/BlockBreakSounds/README.md

 for example if a custom enchant would make a pickaxe break many blocks at once
 6. Feature that players and changes the selected sounds volume or pitch in a sine wave pattern, then you can choose the values of the crest and trough
+7. Option to disable pitch variance
+8. Option to pick multiple sounds that overlap and play at the same time when breaking blocks